qwerty-arun/Pointers_in_C/Chapter1_Introduction_to_Pointers/Programs.md

 ```
 ### Output of Prgm-11
 ```
 There is a difference of 3 in address.
 There should have been an error because pointer arithmetic on void* is not allowed unless the void pointer is appropriately typecasted.
-Actually some compilers do allow thisc gcc is one of them.
+Actually some compilers do allow this and gcc is one of them.
 ```
 # Prgm-10
 ```